 Any plan for housing must start and end with NYCHA.
 Over 600,000 residents call NYCHA home and they deserve our first priority.

 There is no easy way to say it: New York City is short-changing our seniors.

-As the “Golden” residents of our community.
-Seniors are entitled to live out their sun-setting years in peace and security.
-I am committed to working to bring relief from the high cost of utilities and rents that many of our seniors now living on fixed incomes must incur.
-It is my goal to make available to our seniors’ certain jobs for those who want to be gainfully employed after retirement.
-I will also institute a “zero tolerance” for that silent shame that is senior abuse.
+Seniors are entitled to live out their years in peace and security.
+I am committed to bringing relief from the high cost of utilities and rent that many of our seniors living on fixed incomes must incur.
+It is my goal to expand access to jobs for seniors.
+I will also institute a “zero tolerance” for senior abuse.
 Seniors face special challenges relative to cost when it comes to medicines – prescription drugs costs are simply too high.
 I propose to work with pharmaceutical companies and our Federal and State representatives and to craft legislation at the City Council to help bring relief in this area.

 There will be no stronger fighter for giving back and protecting our seniors than Cory.
 Together we can demand safe, healthy, and affordable housing for the men and women that have dedicated so much to our City and their families.

 Our community faces some of the most serious and life-threatening health problems at present.
 From unacceptable high HIV/AIDS infection rates, cancer, asthma – especially juvenile asthma -, hypertension, diabetes and high infant mortality rates our community has some of the worst health disparities in the state.
 Now mental health is the number two health challenge behind runaway diabetes in the district.
 This is unacceptable.